Rocket Ship Refresh at Lions Park, Long Jetty

 What's happening

-The iconic rocket ship at Lions Park, Long Jetty is undergoing essential renovation works to ensure it can continue to be enjoyed by local residents and visitors to the Coast for many years to come.
+The iconic rocket ship at Lions Park, Long Jetty underwent essential renovation works to ensure it could continue to be enjoyed by local residents and visitors to the Coast for many years to come.

-The rocket ship will be temporarily relocated for maintenance and repair in March, with the park to remain open to the public while the repairs are being carried out off-site.
+The rocket ship was temporarily relocated for maintenance and repair in March, with the park to remain open to the public while the repairs are being carried out off-site.

-While the rocket is being repaired, we are seeking input from the community on their preferences for its appearance when it is safely returned to Lions Park in June.
+While the rocket is being repaired, we are sought input from the community on their preferences for its appearance when it is safely returned to Lions Park in late July:

-• Option 1: will be essential repairs only with the rocket ship retaining its classic look.
+• Option A: will be essential repairs only with the rocket ship retaining its classic look.

 Doc View